datalad/datasalad/docs/index.rst

 This is a base library for DataLad, hence the name ``Data-sa-Lad``.
 The ``sa`` might stand for "support assemblage", or "smart assets".
-More importantly, the library is a mixture of more-or-less standalone utilties that "make up the salad".
+More importantly, the library is a mixture of more-or-less standalone utilities that "make up the salad".

 After ~10 years of developing DataLad, these utilities have been factored out